Projekt12-4/Login-System-VPN/README.md

 ... this will open Visual Studio Code from Windows (even though it was called out of a WSL2-Instance) the main difference: your VSCode will connect to your WSL2-Linux Machine &nbsp;

-5. Press CTRL + SHIFT + P - and select reopen in container (uses the devcontainer.json config) &nbsp;
+5. Press CTRL + SHIFT + P - and select reopen in container (uses the devcontainer.json config) (assuming you've installed the RemoteContainerExtension) &nbsp;

-6. Wait for it to setup everything you need (the postCreateCommand will install all requirements that youneed to use the application correctly) &nbsp;
+6. Wait for it to setup everything you need (the postCreateCommand will install all dependencies that come with the project) &nbsp;

 7. Start your project using the instructions below  &nbsp;